 On March 11, 2020, the World Health Organization characterized the novel strain of coronavirus disease COVID-19 as a global pandemic.
 There is significant uncertainty as to the effects of this pandemic on the global economy, which in turn may impact, among other things, our operations, balance sheet, results of operations or cash flows.
-Adverse events such as health-related concerns about working in our offices, the inability to travel, the potential impact on our clients, subcontractors and other suppliers and business partners, a slow-down in customer decision-making that affects procurement cycles, a reprioritization of client spending, and other matters affecting the general work and business environment could harm our business and delay the implementation of our business strategy.
+Adverse events such as health-related concerns about working in our offices, the inability to travel, the potential impact on our employees, clients, subcontractors and other suppliers and business partners, a slow-down in customer decision-making that affects procurement cycles, a reprioritization of client spending, and other matters affecting the general work and business environment could harm our business and delay the implementation of our business strategy.
 We cannot anticipate all the ways in which the current global health crisis, economic slowdown and financial market conditions could adversely impact our business in the future.
 Although we cannot predict with certainty the impact of the COVID-19 pandemic, the longer the duration of the event, the more likely it is that it could have an adverse effect on our business, financial position, results of operations and/or cash flows.

 We are primarily a service business, and our staffing, and that of our subcontractors, has been maintained, substantially on a work from home basis, fortunately with little COVID-19 illness among our staff.
-To date we have experienced continuity in the majority of our work for our government clients, which accounted for approximately 65 percent of our revenues in 2019.
-There have been postponements of events and challenges around some project work requiring international travel, but overall our government clients have continued to require our services.
+To date we have experienced continuity in the majority of our work for our government clients, which accounted for approximately 69 percent of our revenues for the six months ended June 30, 2020.
+There have been postponements of events and challenges around some project work requiring travel, but overall, our government clients have continued to require our services.
 We are unable to predict whether, and to what extent, this trend will continue.
 It would be reasonable to expect some deterioration of certain client activities due to COVID-19, including as a result of the massive government spending directed at COVID-19 and its effect on health and the economy and government spending priorities, but there is also the possibility of additional demand from federal agencies such as the Center for Disease Control and Prevention, the Department of Health and Human Services, and the Federal Emergency Management Agency, as well as state and local and international government agencies.

-Of the remaining 35 percent of our 2019 total revenue, the vast majority was generated from commercial energy markets and commercial marketing services, each of which represented roughly half of that total.
+Of the remaining 31 percent of our total revenue for the six months ended June 30, 2020, the majority was generated from commercial energy markets and commercial marketing services, each of which represented roughly half of that total.
 In commercial energy, where we work primarily for utility clients, we have experienced trends similar to those with our government clients, although there are some aspects of energy efficiency programs that have been put on hold as they involve direct interaction with consumers.
-In our commercial marketing services, a key component of our business is our industry-leading loyalty platform, where we have long-term implementation contracts, and we believe our clients, many of which are in the hospitality space, will prioritize staying engaged with their most loyal customers.
-The other parts of commercial marketing services, which include public relations and marketing technology, will likely be impacted.
+In our commercial marketing services, a key component of our business is our industry-leading loyalty platform, where we have long-term implementation contracts, and we believe our clients, many of which are in the hospitality space, will continue to stay engaged with their most loyal customers.
+The other parts of commercial marketing services, which include public event management and marketing technology was impacted based on the restriction upon travel worldwide and the deferral or cancellation of marketing events.
 As a result, we are monitoring that business area closely.
-These elements of commercial marketing services represented less than 15 percent of our total 2019 Company-wide revenues.
+These elements of commercial marketing services represented less than 12 percent of our total Company-wide revenues for the six months ended June 30, 2020.